 Professional and Civic Development for the Environment

-Since its overall goal is to improve residents’ immediate environment, in 2014 it began to offer courses and workshops that focused on a broader definition of improving one’s environment, such as composting, recycling, etc. In 2014 MiniActive also introduced a photography workshop, which significantly increased the women’s ability and propensity to look around them and search for ways to improve their environments.
+Since its overall goal is to improve residents’ immediate environment, in 2014 it began to offer courses and workshops that focused on a broader definition of improving one’s environment, such as composting, recycling, photography, etc.

-In 2014 the project also upgraded its monthly professional development seminars for their volunteer regional cluster coordinators from the different east Jerusalem neighborhoods.
-Previously, monthly meetings largely consisted of peer learning and assistance on a case-by-case basis.
-The new format included workshops on how to map local needs and set priorities; how to navigate the Municipality and its different departments; how to navigate other service providing agencies (phone, electric, water, etc.); how to write letters to these agencies; how to deal with the Municipality’s contractors in the field, who might not be motivated to perform the tasks given them – especially if a woman is supervising- and more.
+Since 2014 the project has also included monthly professional development seminars for the volunteer regional cluster coordinators from the East Jerusalem neighborhoods.
+In addition to peer learning and assistance on a case-by-case basis, coordinators also discuss mapping local needs and setting priorities; navigating the Municipality and its different departments; navigating other service providing agencies (phone, electric, water, etc.); writing letters to these agencies; dealing with the Municipality’s contractors in the field, who might not be motivated to perform the tasks given them – especially if a woman is supervising- and more.

-As an outgrowth of this work with the volunteer regional cluster coordinators, the program began offering Hebrew classes, in cooperation with a volunteer-led organization that teaches Hebrew to Arabic speakers.
-In 2014, 90 women studied Hebrew; in 2015 this grew to over 150, and in 2016-17 there are 240 women studying Hebrew!
+As an outgrowth of this work with the cluster coordinators, the program began offering Hebrew classes.
+Since 2014, hundreds of women have studied Hebrew each year.
 Feedback after these courses has demonstrated their importance – the women report they gained confidence to communicate – with officials in the Municipality and other agencies, with people on the streets.
 They are no longer afraid of what people are saying in Hebrew, because they understand them.

 These workshops and courses have influenced what the women are demanding on the ground in East Jerusalem.
 Whereas in the beginning the main requests were to fill a pothole, now there are requests to pave entire roads, which are being carried out.
-Whereas before requests were to fix one sign, now requests are to replace bus stops in entire neighborhoods.
-(Since March 2016 all bus stops in Beit Hanina, Shuafat and Sur Baher have been repaired and/or replaced.)
+Whereas initial requests were to fix one sign, now requests are to replace bus stops in entire neighborhoods, which has also been carried out.
 In the beginning the requests were to collect garbage in one particular location.
-Since the fall of 2015, a major Facebook campaign, “We won’t live in filth!” has led to the addition of 3 million shekels to the Municipality’s annual sanitation budget for east Jerusalem in 2016.
+Since the fall of 2015, a major Facebook campaign, “We won’t live in filth!” has led to the addition of millions of shekels to the Municipality’s annual sanitation budget for East Jerusalem.
+It has also led to plans from the Israeli government to invest tens of millions of shekels into sanitation and infrastructure in East Jerusalem, and has inspired activism throughout the city to make Jerusalem a clean city.

 MiniActive as a Tool for Community Development